-While having all the elements of a village center, Bicknell Square is more diffuse and linear than the other centers.
+While having all the elements of a village center, Bicknell Square is more diffuse and linear than Weymouth's other village centers.
 Commercial development extends east and west of the square and has been heavily influenced by traffic along Route 3A.
 Most businesses are small, service-oriented enterprises geared towards serving drivers and nearby residents.
 Smaller shops are located along Sea Street.

 Bicknell Square is considered a focal point for business, history, and social interaction in North Weymouth.